teodoran/notes-app/README.md

 ![](images/running-notat-we-ci.png)

-The workflow should execute successfully, and when it is you can safely approve and merge the pull-request.
-Which, again, should trigger the workflow, and when it's successful we should find the container in the `Packages` list.
+The workflow should execute successfully, and when it's successful we should find the container in the `Packages` list.

 ![](images/two-packages-on-github.png)